SAP-archive/cloud-language-servers-container/README.md

-# LSPServerCF
+# Responsibilities
-Responsible for:
 - Converting socket/stdin/stdout/etc. into websocket
 - Start and stop LSP specific implementations per project/language
-- Sync workspace changes from DI + call LSP protocol relevant calls accordingly
+- Sync workspace changes and call LSP protocol relevant notifications accordingly
 - Manage security tokens life cycle

 ## Debug in CF

 - http://lmgtfy.com/?q=what+is+my+ip
-- Update environemnt variables in cf: `JAVA-OPTS` (correct the IP) and `JBP_CONFIG_DEBUG` according to https://github.wdf.sap.corp/DevX/LSPServerCF/blob/master/manifest.yaml#L12-L13.
-If running from DI populate these environment variables using the debugger (in `LanguageServerInstaller`)
+- Update environemnt variables in cf: `JAVA-OPTS` (correct the IP) and `JBP_CONFIG_DEBUG` according to https://github.com/SAP/cloud-language-servers-container/blob/master/manifest.yaml#L12-L13.
+If push is done from another server populate these environment variables using the debugger
 - After push to CF run from terminal: `cf ssh -N -T -L 8000:localhost:8000 <app-name>`
 - Use your favorite IDE to remote debug localhost with port 8000